-We request authors to submit their manuscripts at http://www.editorialmanager.com/insightjournals/default.aspx or send an Email attachment to our editorial office at [email protected], [email protected] or [email protected]
+We request authors to submit their manuscripts online at https://www.imedpub.com/submissions/food-nutrition-population-health.html or Send as an e-mail attachment to [email protected]

 Food additives are substances added to food to enhance its flavor or appearance or to preserve it.
 Food Additives also having some nutritive value.
 These may be salt, monosodium glutamate, or citric acid, used in the commercial processing of food as preservatives, antioxidants, emulsifiers, etc. Food additives afford the convenience and enjoyment of a wide variety of appetizing, nutritious, fresh, and palatable foods.
 Food additives are substances added to food to enhance its flavor or appearance or to preserve it.
 Additives also having some nutritive value.
 These may be salt, monosodium glutamate, or citric acid, used in the commercial processing of food as preservatives, antioxidants, emulsifiers, etc. Food additives afford the convenience and enjoyment of a wide variety of appetizing, nutritious, fresh, and palatable foods.
 Food Additives are added to maintain or improve safety and freshness of food, to improve taste, texture and appearance etc.

 Journal of Food Processing & Technology, Journal of Food: Microbiology, Safety & Hygiene,Food Bioscience, Journal of Food Contamination, Food Additives and Contaminants